TamikWilliams/-final_exam_study_notes/FinalNotes.md

 - right click on document and convert to Pdf.

 # 1. How to compress (zip) a directory/folder in Debian.
+- in tilx
+- zip file1.zip file1.txt
+- unzip file1.zip
 - navigate to the folder amd right click on it.compress name and create it.
+- cd  into it in the terminal then hit zip

 # What are Absolute paths and relative paths?